What is Periodontal disease?

 Periodontal Disease Treatment

-Once the deep cleaning has been completed, it is recommended that patients come to the dental office every four months to maintain the bone levels and prevent further progression of this condition.
+Once the deep cleaning has been completed, it is recommended that patients come back to the dental office every four months to maintain the bone levels.
+Thus, preventing further progression of periodontal disease.

 Your hygienist will administer an anesthetic to ensure your comfort, and use a specific cleaning tool remove the build-up and bacteria from the pockets surrounding your teeth.
 Your hygienist will then smooth the root of the tooth to help prevent bacteria from adhering to it.